 As ShoreTel and contemporaries like RingCentral and Mitel continue to shine brighter light on the role of personally owned devices as extensions of business networks, it's likely that advanced functionality like unified communications should see wider adoption.
 And as more business customers become comfortable with cloud-based network solutions, it will be interesting to see if ShoreTel "loses" business to itself, with existing and new customers perhaps going the cloud UC, M5 road, rather than down the premise-based ShoreTel legacy path.
 Regardless, BYOD-mania prevails, and the industry will continue building solutions on that.

-Note: I have no relationship with ShoreTel.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Note: I have no relationship with ShoreTel.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio